genevelazquez/Method-Planes/docs/Import Elements.md

 #Import/Export elements and layouts#

-This section illustrates the various data structures that are used in the application.
-Generally JSON style formats are preffered over XML.
+This section illustrates methods to import/export elements and layouts in and out of the application.

 ----------